 The overall way in which a person sees themselves and the world through ‘shoulds’ has an enormous impact on their personal well-being, how they ‘care’ for themselves, and how they live their life.
 Over time these ‘shoulds’ become absolutes, a personal set of rules to be followed at any cost.

 There was a significant period of my life that my daily routine was built on the foundation of pressure-filled should statements that, at that time, I believed were what drove me to be productive, fit, useful, and so on.
 But what I didn’t see then was that those thoughts also produced feelings of lacking self-worth, failure, and defeat.

 My ‘shoulds’ had become my unquestionable truths.
 Rules to be followed.
 And at the end I came to believe that if I didn’t get every item on my to-do list done, the number on the scale crept up, the laundry wasn’t put away, or if I was unable to say ‘yes’ to another’s needs I had become useless and unworthy.

 What do you do now?

-So if you are looking for a program that truly works in your life, right where you are, before leaving your life again and going to anther 30 day residential, or signing up for another three day a week for three hour durations out-patient group therapy situation, call me!
+So, if you are looking for a Certified Life Coach or a program that truly works in your life, right where you are, call me!

 If you want to be reconnected with life, regain a sense of self, and develop personal control.
 Visit the website. turningleavesrecovery.com

-Consultations are free.
+Consultations are welcomed.
 Why not learn about how we can serve you, no matter where you are.